"Carrier lookup" means two different things

 Does carrier lookup work internationally?

-Yes — carrier and line-type data are returned for numbers across all 243 supported countries and territories, with especially deep operator-level detail for the US and Canada from NANPA and CNAC data.
+Yes — carrier and line-type data are returned for numbers across all 243 supported countries and territories, with especially deep operator-level detail for the US and Canada from the national telecom regulators' data.
 Current (ported) resolution is available in 200+ countries.

 Can I run carrier lookup on a whole list of numbers?